Yeatrix/HUL315_Autumn2025/readme.md

 # HUL 315: course assignments & solutions

-heyy folks! welcome to my personal repository for **HUL 315**. this space is dedicated to organizing and documenting my work throughout the course, including assignments, solutions, and exam materials.
+heyy folks! welcome to my repository for **HUL 315**. this space is dedicated to organizing and documenting our work throughout the course, including assignments, solutions, and exam materials.
 \<i like to write in lower case\>

 ### overview